browserengineering/book/book/scheduling-and-threading.md

             load_thread.start()
 ```

-Now for the JavaScript plumbing\.
-We'll make the following changes.
-There are a
+Now for the JavaScript plumbing.
+We'll make the following changes:
-bunch of them, but they are mostly about communicating back and forth with
-JavaScript.

 * Allow `is_async` to be `true` in the constructor of `XMLHttpRequest` in the
 runtime.